kassiareg24/lncRNAs-exercise/README.md

 ------------------------------------------------------------------------

-Then, we consider resistance exercise for both short- and long-term gene expression.
+Then, we consider how resistance exercise relates to both short- and long-term changes in lncRNA expression

 <figure>
 <img src="images/lncRNA_resistance_volcano.png"